jtquisenberry/Skyrim_VSE_Player/README.md

 This application works with Alexa on Android.

-I running on a Pixel 4 emulator.
+I am running on a Pixel 4 emulator.
 The emulator can be downloaded, installed, and launched using Android Studio.

 # PC